 When will the Form Letter come and what is in it?

 The Form Letter will arrive in your regular mail a week or so after "The Box" arrives.
 The form letter seldom arrives less 10 business days after arrival now since it is not mailed until the day after the recruit passes the first PFA, which is on about the fifth business day after arrival.
 It can take two weeks or more to arrive.
 (You can find a copy of the current form letter in the Page, The Form Letter.
-The brochure that is included from MWRGL about hotels and other things is at Friends and Family Brochure OCT-2016.pdf.)
-This form letter is full of info and you will need it to get the vehicle/gate pass if you are driving onto the RTC for PIR, so keep it in a safe place.
-It includes your recruit's address, so now you can mail out all the letters you have been writing.
+The brochure that is included from MWRGL about hotels and other things is at RTC Friends and Family Brochure July 2017 rev.pdf.)
+The form letter includes your recruit's address, so now you can mail out all the letters you have been writing.
 There is more on this in Letter Writing & Fun Stuff/Questionnaires to send to your Recruit.